Why use a 20,000 PSI sub-sea BOP stack in Gulf of Mexico, deep water exploratory work?

 There are rams on this BOP that will close on anything, tool joints, buckled pipe, casing the size of a 55 gallon drum... including shear rams that will shear 5 1/2 inch drill pipe like cutting paper with scissors.
 I am guessing this big mama-jama BOP stack is about 4-5 stories high.

-There are two or three of these things in the world, to my knowledge, all owned by Transocean, one working and one about to be put to work in the Walker Ridge, sub-salt Pliocene targets at 21,000 plus feet, in 4,500 feet of water, drilling for gas hydrates.
+There are two or three of these things in the world, to my knowledge, all owned by Transocean, one working and one about to be put to work in the Walker Ridge, sub-salt Eocene/Paleocene targets at 21,000 plus feet, in 4,500 feet of water, some of which may result in commercial gas hydrates production.

 That BOP stack will sit on the sea floor below an Atlas rated drill ship, below: